 Boring?
 Confusing?
 Uninteresting?
 I thought so.

-In my next post I will show you how by adjusting font size, creating contrast, placing imagery and using colours you can achieve hierarchy more in depth.
+In my next post, I will show you how by adjusting the font size, creating contrast, placing imagery and using colors you can achieve hierarchy more in-depth.

 Thanks for reading & until next time!